 - Repeat – For best results, repeat this process every four to six weeks.

 - Fill a microwave-safe bowl with a solution of vinegar and water.
-To help remove odors, add the juice of one lemon to the solution.
+To help remove odours, add the juice of one lemon to the solution.

-- Place a damp cloth in the microwave and put the bowl with the mixture solution on it.
+- Place a damp cloth in the microwave or combi microwave and put the bowl with the mixture solution on it.

 - On regular setting, heat the bowl until it boils.
 This takes about four minutes in most microwaves.